Student Assistance Grants

 Annually providing Student Assistance Grants to every school in the district to be used for personal and school needs such as school supplies, fees, clothing, toiletries, and medical supplies.
 In fall 2008, McGimpsey Pantries were established in the secondary schools as part of the Student Assistance program.
-Recently, Lacey Boys’ and Girls’ Club and the GRAVITY drop out re-engagement project also received funds for uses similar to SAG.
-The Foundation has helped over 22,000 students with their personal and school needs over the years through the grants, the Pantries, and special projects.
+Recently, Lacey Boys’ and Girls’ Club and the GRAVITY drop-out re-engagement project also received funds for uses similar to SAG.
+The Foundation has helped over 22,000 students with their personal and school needs through grants, the Pantries, and special projects.

 – INCREASE access to college and advanced training through scholarships for graduating seniors in need.

 Annually providing scholarships for graduating seniors to continue their education or training in college or other institutions.
 In 2018, $108,000 was budgeted for scholarships and renewals for some scholarships.
 Over 450 students have received scholarships since 1990.

 – IMPROVE student learning opportunities by providing financial support for innovative classroom activities.

 Annually awarding up to five Learning Improvement Grants through a competitive application process.
 Funds help teachers increase student learning.
-For example, the grants have provided special classroom reading materials, opportunities for enrichment activities, and helped teachers work with families and children who are English Language Learners.
+For example, the grants have provided special classroom reading materials and enrichment opportunities and enabled teachers to work with families and children who are English Language Learners.
 Since 1996, over 150 classrooms have received grants.

 – GUARANTEE leadership, resources, and strong support for students in North Thurston Public Schools.

 Maintaining a robust and dedicated volunteer Board of Trustees that continues to work with the community and school district to help serve students and schools.

 Grants allocated in 2018:

 McGimpsey Pantries, a part of the Student Assistance Program, provides funds for food and toiletries to all 22 schools.
 The Pantries began in 2008.
 The McGimpsey Pantry also funds a special summer grant for Lacey Girls’ and Boys’ Club.

 Examples of previous use: